Scaling Up Occupancy-centric Driving Scene Generation: Dataset and Method: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by NSFC 62302246 and ZJNSFC under Grant LQ23F010008, and supported by High Performance Computing Center at Eastern Institute of Technology, Ningbo, and Ningbo Institute of Digital Twin.
+This work was supported by Grants of NSFC 62302246, ZJNSFC LQ23F010008, Ningbo 2023Z237 \& 2024Z284 \& 2024Z28\& 2023CX050011 \& 2025Z038 \& 2025Z059, and supported by High Performance Computing Center at Eastern Institute of Technology and Ningbo Institute of Digital Twin.

 \begin{IEEEbiography}[{ }]{Bohan Li} received the B.E. degree from the School of Control Engineering, Northeastern University (NEU), Shenyang, China, in 2019.
 He received the M.E. degree from the School of Control Science and Engineering, South China University of Technology (SCUT), Guangzhou, China, in 2022.